Kotlin/KEEP/proposals/KEEP-xxxx-lateinit-val.md

 }
 ```

-In contrast with `val`, `lateinit val` properties can be assigned
-outside of constructors and `init` blocks.
-Unlike properties explicitly delegated to `AssignOnce`,
-they **support smartcasts**:
+`lateinit val` differs from related declarations in the following ways:
+* They can be late initialized in any scope, unlike `val` class properties which restrict deferred initialization to `init` blocks.
-since the value is stable after initialization,
-the compiler treats them similarly to `val` properties.
+* They support **smartcasts**, unlike properties explicitly delegated to `AssignOnce`: since the value is stable after initialization, the compiler treats them similarly to `val` properties.
+* They have no restrictions on the property type: nullable and primitive types are allowed, in contrast with `lateinit var`.

 Together with existing declarations,
 `lateinit val` contributes to a consistent property model